 Prior to joining Boston Engineering in 2012, John served as director of engineering at Eclipse Product Development, as director of engineering at Herbst Lazar Bell, Inc., and as a mechanical engineer at Bayer AGFA Corporation and Wang Laboratories.

 John attended the University of Massachusetts, Lowell, and has been trained in the Design for Manufacture, Boothroyd-Dewhurst Methodology.
 He contributes extensive experience in plastic molding technologies and processes.
-John holds 36 U.S. utility and eight design patents across medical, consumer, and industrial products.
+John holds more than 60 U.S. utility and design patents across medical, consumer, and industrial products.

 John’s professional recognition includes: